- Running a seasonal business doesn’t have to mean no offseason cash flow.

-Being a business owner is stressful, and it can be even more stressful if you’re only profitable during part of the year.
-However, being a seasonal business doesn’t mean you’re doomed to zero cash flow in the offseason: It's all about careful planning and creating a strategy to keep you going long after peak season.
+Being a business owner is stressful, and it can be even more stressful if you’re profitable during part of the year only.
+However, running a seasonal business doesn’t mean you’re doomed to zero cash flow in the offseason.
+With careful planning and the right strategy, your business can remain profitable long after the peak season is over.

 Whether you’re gearing up for the holiday season or slowing down after your summertime rush, here’s how to keep your business afloat throughout the year.

 As a business owner, you always need to understand and manage your cash flow and expenses, but this is especially important for seasonal businesses.
 Once you understand your offseason costs, look for ways to minimize or cut business expenses.

 “Every dollar that leaves your bank account is money that can help you better weather the offseason,” said Russ Jundt, founder of Conserva Irrigation.
 “Dedicate yourself to minimizing necessary expenses and eliminating unnecessary costs.”

 You should also look for ways to expand your sales into slow periods.
 Gary Fouts, owner of Christmas Decor, said he offers monthly payment plans to help with offseason expenses.
 “Offering monthly payment plans can be a great way to help a client afford your services while also helping your business have a consistent source of cash throughout the year.”

 Fouts promotes seasonal services and incentivizes people to sign up during the offseason.

 “The biggest thing to help with this, though, is to have a budget and stick to it throughout the entire year.”

 2. Use the offseason to strategize and plan.

 Just because it’s your offseason doesn’t mean you can’t accomplish tasks and improve your business.
 Use this slow period to strategize, plan, and train employees.